neoforged/.github/primers/1.21.9/index.md

     - `FriendlyByteBuf#readLpVec3`, `writeLpVec3` - Handles syncing a compressed `Vec3`.
     - `LpVec3` - A vec3 network handler that compresses and decompresses a vector into at most two bytes and two integers.
 - `net.minecraft.network.chat.CommonComponents#GUI_COPY_TO_CLIPBOARD` - The message to display when copying a chat to the clipboard.
-- `net.minecraft.network.chat.contents.ObjectContents` - An arbitrary piece of content that can be written as part of a component, like a sprite.
 - `net.minecraft.network.protocol.configuration`
     - `ClientboundCodeOfConductPacket` - A packet the sends the code of conduct of a server to the joining client.
     - `ClientConfigurationPacketListener#handleCodeOfConduct` - Handles the code of conduct sent from the server.